jarvist/HUGO-PWP/content/about.md

 from photons of light) are a beautifully simple engine that silently run on sunlight and thermodynamics to produce electrical power.
 There are no parts to wear out, no bearings to service, no oil to change.
-The only problem is that the solar resource is not very concentrated — bright sunlight is about a kilowatt per metre squared.
-So you have to build big panels to produce a meaningful amount of energy.
+The only problem is that the solar resource is not very concentrated — bright sunlight provides about a kilowatt of power per metre squared.
+So you have to build big panels (and cover a not insignificant land area) to produce a meaningful amount of energy.

 Our present best technology for making photovoltaics is based on Silicon.
-This is an abundant material (sand is mainly Silicon Dioxide), but forming pure Silicon requires a lot of energy, and making Silicon solar panels requires vacuum processing and some pretty nasty chemicals which keeps the cost relatively high.
+This is an abundant material (sand is mainly Silicon Dioxide), but forming pure Silicon requires a lot of energy, and making Silicon solar panels requires vacuum processing and some pretty nasty chemicals which keeps the cost, and environmental burden, relatively high.

-My research is in trying to understand and design new materials for solar cells.
+My research is directed towards trying to understand and design new materials for solar cells.
 By using computational chemistry and materials science techniques we try to understand how novel solar cells work (in particular, what limits their efficiency or longevity), and how we can make them better.
 These new solar